cbouts/ECON498_midterm/data_analysis.md

 <img width="409" alt="Screen Shot 2020-11-05 at 3 08 00 PM" src="https://user-images.githubusercontent.com/70339619/98393218-fc611900-2026-11eb-97f4-6fcac9333e65.png">

 It shows, for example, that 64% of observations for return on investment for coingecko are missing.
 As it is, this collection of ROI values is not complete enough to use for analysis.
 Due to time and knowledge constraints, we opt instead to use other variables that have more complete information.
-These variables include price, market capitalization, circulating supply, and volume.
+These variables include price, market capitalization, and volume.
 As each of these is centraly important for cryptocurrency analysts, and because we have complete information for these, we focus the rest of our analysis on these variables.

 ## Summary Statistics
 First, I compiled summary statistics for each coin on each website by running the file [summary_statistics.py](https://github.com/cbouts/midterm_project/blob/main/data_analysis/summary_statistics.py).
 This yielded 6 new csvs: